localazy/strapi-plugin/README.md

 Strapi localization doesn't have to be a headache!
 Install the Strapi localization plugin and seamlessly translate your content into multiple languages with [Localazy](https://localazy.com).

-### Manage your multilingual content with ease.
+### Manage your multilingual content with ease
-1. [Sign up](https://localazy.com/register?ref=strapi_marketplace) & Upload your content to Localazy.
+1. [Sign up](https://localazy.com/register) & Upload your content to Localazy.
-2. Translate your content with machine translation assistance, or let the Localazy Continuous Localization Team translate your content for you.
+2. Translate your content with machine translation assistance, or let the Localazy [Continuous Localization Team](https://localazy.com/blog/guide-localazy-translation-services) translate your content for you.
 You can also quickly pre-translate everything in bulk or invite your translators.
 3. Download translated content back to Strapi and feel the seamless experience of multilingual content management.

-Learn more in the [Strapi + Localazy tutorial](https://localazy.com/blog/how-to-strapi-localization-with-localazy#getting-started-with-strapi-localization).
+📰 Learn more in the [Strapi + Localazy tutorial](https://localazy.com/blog/how-to-strapi-localization-with-localazy#getting-started-with-strapi-localization).

 ## Setup

-### Install plugin via NPM
+### Install the plugin via NPM

 The plugin is available on [NPM](https://www.npmjs.com/package/@localazy/strapi-plugin).
 You can also follow the installation commands located in your Strapi project Marketplace.
 This is the recommended approach.